semperos/ari/README.md

     - Configure the output format with `--output-format` or using one of the `)output.` system commands at the REPL.
 Formats include CSV/TSV, JSON, Markdown, and LaTeX.
   - `ari.p` is bound to the previous result (value from last evaluation at the REPL)
   - Alternatively run `ari` with `--raw` for a simpler, raw REPL that lacks line editing, history, and auto-complete, but is better suited for interaction via an editor like (Neo)Vim, or if you prefer rlwrap or another line editor to the one that ships with ari.
+  - `help` based on Goal's, but allows adding help strings when used dyadically (e.g.,`"sql.q"help"Run SQL query"`)
 - New Goal functions:
   - `http.` functions for HTTP requests using [Resty]
   - `sql.` functions for SQL queries and commands